Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 Only one of the three parameters are used by our counter contract.
 Here is a brief description of what they are:

-- **ctx**: An object with a bunch of getter functions for accessing information about the current context, such as who invoke this function, the argument supplied and the current state of the chain.
+- **ctx**: An object with a number of getter functions for accessing information about the current context, such as who invoke this function, the argument supplied and the current state of the chain.
 - **amount**: The amount of GTU included in the transaction which invoked this function.
+If the contract is initialized then this is the amount of GTU it will hold.
 - **logger**: An object with functions for outputting to the event log of the smart contract.